-For the primary STAAR English and STAAR Spanish assessments administered in spring 2017, the internal consistency estimates for the total group ranged from 0.80 to 0.93; all EOC tests had reliability estimates larger than 0.88, while the grade 4 writing test had the lowest reliability estimate of 0.80.
+For the primary STAAR English and STAAR Spanish assessments administered in spring 2018, the internal consistency estimates for the total group ranged from 0.82 to 0.93; all EOC tests had reliability estimates higher than 0.89, while the grade 5 Spanish science test had the lowest reliability estimate of 0.82.
 For the different student groups, estimates were found to be similar.
-For the grade 8 mathematics test, for example, the reliability for the total group was 0.90, for females 0.90, for males 0.91, for African Americans 0.89, for Hispanics 0.90, and for whites 0.90.
+For the STAAR English grade 8 mathematics test, for example, the reliability for the total group was 0.90, for females 0.90, for males 0.91, for African Americans 0.89, for Hispanics 0.90, and for whites 0.90.

 Because internal consistency estimates typically decrease as the number of test items decreases, internal consistency estimates for individual reporting categories can be noticeably lower than those for the full assessment.
-In spring 2017, the internal consistency estimates at the reporting category level were generally lower than at the total score level.
 Lower internal consistency estimates indicate that reporting category scores were not as reliable as those based on the full assessment.
 For example, the STAAR English grade 5 mathematics reporting category "Data Analysis and Personal Financial Literacy" contains only four items.
 The estimated reliability for the scores in this reporting category was 0.54.
 Therefore, the lower reliability at the reporting category level should be considered when making interpretations of the scores at this level.

-Estimates of internal consistency at the overall level, as well as at the level of reporting categories for student groups for spring 2017 STAAR paper (and online for English I, English II, and English III) primary assessments (including STAAR Spanish), are provided in Appendix B.
+Estimates of internal consistency at the overall level, as well as at the level of reporting categories for student groups for spring 2018 STAAR paper (and online for English I, English II, and English III) primary assessments (including STAAR Spanish), are provided in Appendix B.